RyanVerhey/kidney-donation-diary/source/articles/2019-10-22-getting-up-to-speed.html.markdown

 So, now you're completely up to speed on where I am in the kidney donation process.
 If all goes well with my tests tomorrow, the hospital will contact me again about next steps.
 When that happens, I will you all on what my next step is.

 Thanks again for joining me on this journey.
-If for any reason you feel like reaching out, feel free to email me at EMAIL.
+If for any reason you feel like reaching out, feel free to email me at [ryan@kidneydonationdiary.com](mailto:ryan@kidneydonationdiary.com).
 Have a great day!